huggingface/transformers/docs/source/add_new_model.md

   cd ..
   ```

-4. We recommend to add the PyTorch version of *brand_new_bert* to Transformers.
+4. We recommend adding the PyTorch version of *brand_new_bert* to Transformers.
 To install PyTorch,
   please follow the instructions on https://pytorch.org/.

   **Note:** You don't need to have CUDA installed.
 It is sufficient to just be working on CPU.